 - Because all the squadmates in Mass Effect 2 have the same animations, Legion will often be hunched over and out of breath, or leaning against something, scratching, rolling his shoulders, or whatever else organic squadmates do.
 Considering that Legion's terminal was made specifically to interact with organics, it is justified in some respects that he would act like them.

-- In The Old Republic, Sith Warrior players are fully capable of Force Choking a droid.
+- In Star Wars: The Old Republic, Sith Warrior players are fully capable of Force Choking a droid.
 How, precisely, one induces a robot to choke in agony is not really explored, but a strong, crushing force damaging internal hardware isn't too much of a stretch.

 - Same with Trooper's Sticky Bomb, which can cause merciless assassin droids and rabid animals alike to flail helplessly until it detonates.

 - Apparently all droids have a full set of male genitalia installed, because smuggler's Groin Attack stuns them as well as it stuns organic men.

 - Not robots but undead, the draugr in The Elder Scrolls V: Skyrim (basically barrow wights) can frequently be heard breathing.
 Then again, some of them do use the same Shouts as the main character, and probably need air to use them.

 - In Disgaea: Hour of Darkness, robotic character Thursday can be poisoned and put to sleep just like anyone else (applies to zombies, vampires, and living puppets as well).
 On the plus side, you can heal and resurrect him just like anyone else as well (though he alone cannot reincarnate).

 - He can reincarnate in later games.
 Upgrade?